Send the link below via email or IMCopy

 Anti-anxiety Medication: “Many children and adolescents with anxiety also benefit from treatment with medication, particularly when it is coupled together with therapy.
 We are going to talk about a medication option that I believe would be a good match for your child.
 I am recommending __________ for your child"

 As your body adjusts to the new medication, you may feel too sleepy, have trouble sleeping, or have an upset stomach.
 These side effects should go away in a few days.
-Compared with placebo, around 1-2% of people who take this medication may feel worse (more irritable, agitated).
+Very few people who take this medication may feel worse (more irritable, agitated).

 Increased suicidal thoughts/behavior*